Suit or tuxedo? Answers here.

 HOW TO DO BLACK TIE YOUR OWN WAY

-Rules are good and all, but we think the best looks exist outside the dress code.
-Try a trending velvet jacket in a jewel shade (or something even brighter).
-How about flipping the monochrome palette with a white dinner jacket worn over a black shirt?
-Something more relaxed more your style?
-A fine woollen rollneck looks just as refined as a shirt and bow-tie, but is all about comfort.
+Rules are good and all, but we think the best looks exist outside of the dress code.
+Try a trending jewel-toned jacket like our burgundy velvet.
+Or flip the monochrome palette with a white dinner jacket worn over a black shirt; it still looks smart but adds a bit of interest to your look.